MauriceGit/Water_Simulation/README.md

 The mountain-like hill is added, by adding some gauss-function the the perlin-noise output.
 The same goes for the valley, where the water is.

+## **Install && Run**

+I only tested an run this simulation on a debian-based unix OS.
+It should run on any other machine as well but is not tested.

+# **Requirements**

+The following system-attributes are required for running this simulation:

+- A graphics card supporting OpenGL version 3.3 (For the shaders).

+- Unix-Libraries: xorg-dev, freeglut3-dev and mesa-common-dev

+# **Running**

+Compiling and running is then pretty straight forward.

+- make

+- ./water

+While the simulation runs, you can move around (always looking to the center!) with your mouse (left-klick and move).

+Initializing a random movement (choppy water) is done with 'r'.

+Creating one/several waves by pressing 'n'.